kaditya25/game-engine/README.md

 source ~/Workspace/game-engine/build/devel/setup.zsh
 ```

-## Running the Game Engine
+## Running Game Engine
-The Game Engine is composed of several interacting executables.
-After
+Game Engine is composed of several interacting executables.
+After building, you
-building, you must ensure that the following programs are running.
-You are
+must ensure that the following programs are running.
+You are encouraged to use
-encouraged to use a terminal multiplexer like tmux and start each program in a
+a terminal multiplexer like `tmux` and start each program in a separate pane.
+See
-separate pane.
-See [here](tmux/README.md) for further information on tmux.
+[here](tmux/README.md) for further information on tmux.

 ### ROS Core
 ```bash